Home About Us Contact Us

 Virgin Atlantic vs British Airways: A Quick Overview

+British Airways is the flag-carrier of the United Kingdom.
 BA flies to more than 200 destinations through its own network and alliance partnerships.
-Virgin Alliance focuses on fewer destinations but places greater emphasis on customer service and the premium flying experience.
+Virgin Atlantic focuses on fewer destinations but places greater emphasis on customer service and the premium flying experience.
 So, through a quick comparison, we can say that:

 Virgin vs BA: Which has the Better Economy Experience?